geowil91/cs909ex8/README.txt

 This script should simply be run from the shell, with the command 'python exercise8.py' from within the directory.

+The Ward clustering algorithm has been commented out as it takes over 90 minutes to execute, but output should be identical to that in the Appendix below.

 Student number: 1005506